-The Company has measured, indicated and inferred mineral resources based on information compiled by appropriately qualified persons.
+The Company has indicated and inferred mineral resources based on information compiled by appropriately qualified persons.

-Changes in measured, indicated and inferred mineral resources estimates may impact the carrying value of exploration and evaluation assets, property and equipment, environmental provisions, recognition of deferred tax amounts and depreciation, depletion and amortization.
+Changes in indicated and inferred mineral resources estimates may impact the carrying value of exploration and evaluation assets, property and equipment, environmental provisions, recognition of deferred tax amounts and depreciation, depletion and amortization.

-3. Recent accounting pronouncements:
+3. Changes in accounting policies including initial adoption: